pablo-icm/emm/content/authors/guillem-salazar/_index.md

 ---
-title: "Julia A. Boras"
+title: "Guillem Salazar"

 # Full Name (for SEO)
-first_name: "Julia A."
+first_name: "Guillem"
-last_name: "Boras"
+last_name: "Salazar"

 # Username (this should match the folder name)
 authors:
-- "julia-a-boras"
+- "guillem-salazar"

 # Pronouns (optional).
 This will appear under your role/position section.
 Use `*` to show italics.
 # pronouns: "*(they/them)*"